rekt-osbot/gsheet/README.md

 - Auto-generated sheets with formulas
 - Built-in validations and formatting
-- Sample data for testing
+- Sample data for testing (via menu)
+- Safe formulas with error handling
 - Audit trail and references
 - No macros - pure formulas